Rosemary Harris: 1948–1965: Rise to prominence

 Her first film followed, Beau Brummell (1954) with Stewart Granger and Elizabeth Taylor, and then a touring season with the Old Vic brought her back to Broadway in Tyrone Guthrie's production of Troilus and Cressida.
 She met Ellis Rabb who had plans to start his own producing company on Broadway.
 The following year she portrayed Desdemona in a television production of William Shakespeare's Othello directed by Tony Richardson Harris acted opposite Paul Rogers, Robert Hardy, and Nigel Davenport.
 In 1957 she appeared in two episodes of Alfred Hitchcock Presents.
-In 1958 she acted alongside John Williams, and Maurice Evans in the NBC production of Dial M for Murder.
-That same year she portrayed Catherine Linton acting alongside Richard Burton who portrayed Heathcliff in the CBS television production of Emily Brontë's 1847 novel Wuthering Heights.
-By 1959, the Association of Producing Artist (APA) was established, and she and Rabb were married on 4 December of that year.